Requirements Management Plan Warning Signs

 10 Signs You've Outgrown Your Requirements Management Plan

-How do you know if it’s time to consider changes to your plan?
+How do you know if it’s time to consider changes to your requirements management plan?
 From our experience,

-project managers and development teams see 10 common red flags when their requirements management needs an upgrade.
+project managers and development teams see 10 common red flags when their plan needs an upgrade.

 1. You have incorrect document versions because you have to manually merge changes.